This Is How Hurricanes Get Their Names

 By the 1900s, an Australian meteorologist started a new system.
 Instead of naming hurricanes after saints, he started using women’s names, and the United States followed suit in 1953.
 By 1979, men’s names were added to the mix.
 So how do meteorologists pick which name to use?

 Now that the lists are established, it’s hard to change the names on them.
 The lists only change if there’s a particularly bad storm, which is why you won’t be seeing another Hurricane Katrina or Sandy in the future.
-The World Meteorological Organization decides if it will take any names off the list during its annual meeting, but as of September 2019, the names most recently retired from the Atlantic list are Florence and Michael.
-We’ll have to wait and see whether Dorian will make the cut for future storms.
+The World Meteorological Organization decides if it will take any names off the list during its annual meeting, but as of August 2020, the names most recently retired from the Atlantic list are Florence and Michael.
+We’ll have to wait and see whether Laura will make the cut for future storms.
 If you live in a storm-prone area, learn how to prepare your house for a hurricane.